JanKazimir/JanKazimir.github.io/# My remarks.md

 # My remarks

-The live folder, the place that is actually outputting to the web is :
+The live folder, the place that is actually outputting to the web is : content? or public? or page?

 #### Changing fonts